Lemoncode/parcel-by-sample/README.md

 ## 02 Custom CSS

-Let's get started with working with styles.
+Let's start working with styles.

 In this demo will create a custom CSS file (it contains a simple css class that changes a background color to red).